SalvatoreTosti/flask-dropbox-oauth-example/README.md

 # Flask Dropbox OAuth Example

-This project is a simple example of how to setup dropbox OAuth in Flask projects.
+This project is a simple example of how to setup Dropbox OAuth in Flask projects.

 ## Getting Started